villevilli/cubiomes-rs/README.md

 ## Contribution
 Feel free to open an issue or make a pr.

+When cloning, remeber to initialize submodules with ``git submodule init && git submodule update`` Othervise cubiomes-sys will fail to build

 ## License
 The project is licensed under the [MIT](license.md) license.